aaryan/aaryan/README.md

 ### Hi there, Aaryan this side.
-Currently learning about different algorithms. 👋
+Currently learning about algorithms. 👋

 <!--
 **aaryan/aaryan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.